hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 Working on existing resources is a great way to get started as a Terraform contributor because you can work within existing code and tests to get a feel for what to do.

-In addition to the below checklist, see the [New and Updated Resource Guidelines section](#new-and-updated-resource-guidelines) for common pull request review items.
+In addition to the below checklist, please see the [Common Review Items](#common-review-items] sections for more specific coding and testing guidelines.

  - [ ] __Acceptance test coverage of new behavior__: Existing resources each
    have a set of [acceptance tests][acctests] covering their functionality.